TutorialsLast Updated May 6, 20249 min read

 Note: CircleCI orbs are reusable packages of YAML configurations that condense multiple lines of code into a single one: python: circleci/python@2.1.1.
 You may need to enable organization settings (if you are the administrator) or request permission from your organization’s CircleCI admin to allow the use of third party orbs in the CircleCI dashboard.

+This will trigger the pipeline and build successfully.
 Check the CircleCI dashboard and expand the build details to verify that you have run your first PyTest test successfully.
 It should be integrated into CircleCI.

 Excellent!